Stephens & Co. Reiterates Glaukos (GKOS) Overweight Recommendation

 What is the Fund Sentiment?

-There are 491 funds or institutions reporting positions in Glaukos.
-This is unchanged over the last quarter.
-Average portfolio weight of all funds dedicated to GKOS is 0.17%, an increase of 8.55%.
+There are 488 funds or institutions reporting positions in Glaukos.
+This is a decrease of 3 owner(s) or 0.61% in the last quarter.
+Average portfolio weight of all funds dedicated to GKOS is 0.17%, an increase of 8.60%.
 Total shares owned by institutions increased in the last three months by 4.12% to 56,481K shares.
 The put/call ratio of GKOS is 0.30, indicating a bullish outlook.

 What are Other Shareholders Doing?